AdvaithD/multisig/README.md

 Simple multi-sig smart contract wallet implemented using off-chain signatures.
 The signature scheme is based on [EIP712](https://eips.ethereum.org/EIPS/eip-712)

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 **Note:** This is a very basic implementation, as opposed to [Gnosis Safe](https://gnosis-safe.io/), which should be used for more serious production use cases.

 ## Installation